SeaCrow-Books/documentation/Publishing/Books/Sarah Rosewood/Undercover Obsessions/Book 2 - The Hideout/Version 1/32-chapter.md

 Harrison sighs but makes and holds eye contact.
 “I don't have the time or patience to play games with you, Luca.
 So I'll be honest.
 I’ve been given the ok to propose a deal.
 Its a one-time, non-negotiable offer," he states, his authoritative voice echoing around the modernistic room, leaving no room for dispute.

 Intrigue creeps into my demeanor, replacing the skepticism.
 I find myself leaning forward.
-"Do continue."
+"Go on."

 "We have enough evidence to charge you with Bianca's murder," he announces, his tone devoid of any warmth, as chilling as a winter breeze.
-"Her disappearance and the discovery of that burner phone connect back to you like an intricate web of guilt.
+"Her disappearance and the discovery of that burner phone connect back to you.
 We can place you at the location of the kill.
 Plus, you have motive.
 And that's merely the tip of the iceberg.
 Our investigations have unearthed a series of other crimes, all leading back to you."

 I pause, it's hard to decide if he’s bluffing.
 Rico told me they had dealt with the body, and Rico is a pro.
 I suspect Harrison is fishing.
 The phone was off.
 Anything he has is circumstantial, but he’s right.
 My disappearing the day Bianca vanishes is suspicious, but I am not sure it's enough to get a conviction.
 However, the bullet will match my gun if they have the body.